Mesoscopic eigenvalue density correlations of Wigner matrices: Preliminaries

 We shall repeatedly us the following identity, whose proof is obvious. \begin{lemma} [Resolvent identity] For complex numbers $z_1$ and $z_2$ satisfying $z_1 \ne z_2$, $\im z_1\ne 0$, and $\im z_2 \ne 0$, we have

 \end{lemma}

 The following definition introduces a notion of a high-probability bound that is suited for our purposes.
-It was introduced (in a more general form) in \cite{EKYY4}. \begin{definition}[Stochastic domination] Let be two families of nonnegative random variables, where $U^{(N)}$ is a possibly $N$-dependent parameter set.
+It was introduced (in a more general form) in \cite{EKYY4}. \begin{definition}[Stochastic domination] Let be two families of nonnegative random variables, where $U^{(N)}$ is a parameter set which may depend on $N$.
 We say that $X$ is stochastically dominated by $Y$, uniformly in $u$, if for all (small) $\varepsilon>0$ and (large) $D>0$ we have

 for large enough $N \ge N_0(\varepsilon,D)$.
 If $X$ is stochastically dominated by $Y$, we use the notation $X \prec Y$.
-The stochastic domination will always be uniform in all parameters, such as $z$ and matrix indices, that are not explicitly constant. \end{definition}
+The stochastic domination will always be uniform in all parameters, such as $z$ and matrix indices, that are not explicitly stated to be constant. \end{definition}

 We now state the local semicircle law for Wigner matrices from \cite{EKYY4,EYY3}.
 For a recent survey of the local semicircle law, see \cite{BK16}, where the following version of the local semicircle law is stated. \begin{proposition}[Local semicircle law] Let $H$ be a Wigner matrix satisfying Definition \ref{def:wigner}, and define the spectral domain